visiar-redes/visiar-redes.github.io/index.md

 In particular, we will focus on the use of augmented reality as an exploration medium for software performance engineers.
 As a consequence of the project, we will deliver tools and design methodology to improve performance reliability of software systems.

-*VISIAR* is funded by [REDES PCI](https://www.conicyt.cl/pci/tag/redes/) from 2020 until 2021.
+*VISIAR* is funded by [REDES PCI](https://www.conicyt.cl/pci/tag/redes/) from 2020 until 2021 and is led by Alexandre Bergel.

 ## Team

-- [Martin Dias](https://www.linkedin.com/in/tinchodias) - Researcher - University of Chile
+- [Dr. Martin Dias](https://www.linkedin.com/in/tinchodias) - Researcher - University of Chile
-- [Leonel Merino](https://www.visus.uni-stuttgart.de/en/institute/team/Merino-00001/) - Researcher - University of Stuttgart
+- [Dr. Leonel Merino](https://www.visus.uni-stuttgart.de/en/institute/team/Merino-00001/) - Researcher - University of Stuttgart
+- [Prof. Dr. Daniel Weiskopf](https://www.vis.uni-stuttgart.de/en/institute/team/Weiskopf-00007/) - Researcher - University of Stuttgart
-- [Alexandre Bergel](http://bergel.eu) - Director - University of Chile
+- [Prof. Dr. Alexandre Bergel](http://bergel.eu) - Researcher - University of Chile